christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

-# Deconstructing Theory of Mind in GPT models
+# Deconstructing Theory of Mind in GPT Models

 <br>